thisguyrob/slideshow-webapp/docs/api/implementation.md

 - Multer-based file upload with validation
 - Support for images: JPEG, PNG, HEIC
-- HEIC images are automatically converted to JPG using `heif-convert` when available (fallback to ImageMagick)
+- HEIC images are automatically converted to JPG using `heif-convert` when available, with fallbacks to `sips`, `ffmpeg`, and ImageMagick
 - Support for audio: MP3, WAV, M4A, AAC
 - YouTube URL validation
 - yt-dlp integration for audio download with time-based extraction